varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __Method 1: Install your development environment on a separate machine__

-This method is suitable if you..
+This method is suitable if you...

 * Have a spare computer with small processing power.